 Ikarol A lower side camouflage Side external floats (Fokker C.XIV-w, T.VIII-w) |

-During 1940, the remaining Dornier Do-24’s were repainted with DuPont colours in a scheme similar to the ordered PBY-5 Catalina’s.
+During 1940, the Dornier Do-24’s still in service were repainted with DuPont colours in a scheme similar to the ordered PBY-5 Catalina’s.
 This scheme is probably the most well known of the different Dornier liveries.
-The top was painted with DuPont 71-1945 and the bottom 71-021
+The top was painted with DuPont 71-1945 and the bottom 71-021.

 Donkergrijs | Dark gray | FS-15042 Du Pont 71-19459 |